substrate-developer-hub/substrate-contracts-workshop/1/storing-a-mapping.md

         my_number_map: storage::HashMap<AccountId, u32>,
     }

+    /// Private function.
-    /// Private funtion.
-Returns the number for an AccountId or 0 if it is not set. fn my_number_or_zero(&self, of: &AccountId) -> u32 {
+    /// Returns the number for an AccountId or 0 if it is not set. fn my_number_or_zero(&self, of: &AccountId) -> u32 {
         let balance = self.my_number_map.get(of).unwrap_or(&0);
         *balance